 What is the Health Equity Index?

-One of the biggest opportunities to advance health equity is with the newly established HEI reward for the Star Ratings system.
+One of the biggest opportunities to advance health equity is with the newly established Health Equity Index Reward (HEI reward) for the Star Ratings system.

 The HEI will replace the existing reward factor for earning Quality Bonus Payment (QBP) incentives.
 To earn rewards, MA organizations will need to focus on identifying populations with social risk factors and deploying interventions to eliminate barriers to care.
 The HEI reward is intended to encourage both Medicare Advantage Part C and Part D plans to improve care for members.